machinat/sociably/website/docs/receiving-events.md

 });
 ```

-Note that the HTTP `4xx` problems on the webhook,
+Note that the HTTP `4xx` on the webhook,
 like `Bad Request` or `Unauthorized`,
 are not treated as errors.
-They are responded by the server and incur nothing in the `onEvent` or `onError`.
+These invalid requests are not popped to either the `onEvent` or `onError` method.